One of the most popular American football docu-series returned to Netflix last year on August 16th, 2020 for its third season.

 Speculations have centred largely on the theory that Spencer was smoking marijuana in a school parking lot and was caught.
 This seems to be the most believed theory but they have also ranged to underage drinking and failing a urinalysis.

-Michael Rattler tried to say it was nothing to do with sex or drugs in episode 10 of QB1 season 3 but he did not exclude drinking.
+Michael Rattler claimed it was nothing to do with sex or drugs in episode 10 of QB1 season 3 but he did not exclude drinking.
 So underage drinking on campus might be the main reason Spencer was deemed ineligible.

-Why did they not say what he did?
+Why did they not say what Spencer did?

 The Family Educational Rights and Privacy Act (FERPA) permits that no details about suspensions or ineligibility rulings need to be made public.
 And that would still apply on the QB1 documentary as well!